-Dead Mars Rover Didn’t Actually Say That Thing That Took The Internet By Storm
+Mars Rover Didn’t Actually Send Viral Message That Took The Internet By Storm

 In his clarifying follow-up article, Margolis did shed some light on how the actual chain of events unfolded, which were equally as dramatic, if less poignant than his original off-hand interpretation.

-Recounting his conversation with NASA Deputy Project Scientist Abigail Fraeman, Margolis walks readers through a play-by-play of the rover’s final says.
-Fraeman recounts that they realized a June dust storm on Mars was going to be particularly severe and that Oppy — the nickname for Opportunity — was in danger of not getting enough sunlight to continue functioning.
+Recounting his conversation with NASA Deputy Project Scientist Abigail Fraeman, Margolis walked readers through a play-by-play of the rover’s final days.
+Fraeman recounted that they realized a June dust storm on Mars was going to be particularly severe and that Oppy — the nickname for Opportunity — was in danger of not getting enough sunlight to continue functioning.

 Engineers at the time directed Opportunity to conserve energy as much as possible.